cluhmann/research-methods/content/03-Measurement.md

 The conceptual definition of a psychological construct describes the behaviors and internal processes that make up that construct, along with how that construct relates to other constructs and variables.
 For example, a conceptual definition of neuroticism (another one of the Big Five) would be that it is made up of people's tendency to experience negative emotions such as anxiety, anger, and sadness across a variety of situations.
 This definition might also specify that neuroticism has a strong genetic component, remains fairly stable over time, and is positively correlated with the tendency to experience pain and other physical symptoms.

 Students sometimes wonder why, when researchers want to understand a construct like self-esteem or neuroticism, they do not simply look it up in the dictionary.
 One reason is that many scientific constructs do not have counterparts in everyday language (e.g., working memory capacity).
-More important, researchers are in the business of developing definitions that are more detailed and precise - and that more accurately describe the way the world is - than the informal definitions in the dictionary.
+More important, researchers are in the business of developing definitions that are more detailed and precisem and that more accurately describe the way the world is, than the informal definitions in the dictionary.
 As we will see, researchers do this by proposing conceptual definitions, testing them empirically, and revising them as necessary.
 Sometimes they throw them out altogether.
 This is why the research literature often includes different conceptual definitions of the same construct.
 In some cases, an older conceptual definition has been replaced by a newer one that fits and works better.
 In others, researchers are still in the process of deciding which of various conceptual definitions is the best.

 ### Operational Definitions